top of page

 Engagement of LNAV mode causes the flight management computer to command the AFDS roll control to intercept and track the lateral route programmed into the Flight Management System (FMS) from waypoint to waypoint.
 The programme includes all flight procedures such as SIDs, STARS and ILS approach.
 LNAV will only engage provided that there is a flight path programmed into the Flight Management Computer (FMC).
 It will automatically disengage if the planned track is not intercepted within certain criteria or if the HDG SEL push button is depressed.

-Speed mode
+Speed Mode

-With this mode selected the autothrottle system positions the thrust levers to maintain the speed selected with the rotary speed select knob and displayed on the AFDS control panel.
 The autothrottle system will ensure that the selected speed is achieved without exceeding N1 limits and will equalise N1 on both engines provided that it can do so without exceeding 8° difference of thrust lever position.

-Heading select (HDG SEL) mode
+Heading Select (HDG SEL) Mode

 A selected heading is made by rotating the heading select knob on the AFDS control panel and is displayed digitally in the HDG window.
 Depressing the HDG SEL push button will send a roll command to the autopilot to intercept and hold the selected heading.
 The bank angle during the turn can be controlled with the bank angle select knob, which forms the outer perimeter of the heading select knob.